 Storytelling is a vital part of business communication, as described in this Forbes article.
 People are wired to respond and reflect on stories, and the more personal they are, the more impactful they can be.
 The example may be hypothetical, and if it is, that should be clear to the listener.
-Self-effacing stories are great learning tools, which reminds us that stories that belittle others may not be the best ones to use in delivering a point.
+Additionally, self-effacing stories are great learning tools, which reminds us that stories that belittle others may not be the best ones to use in delivering a point.
 They may distract the conversation or bring up other thoughts and emotions in the mind of the listener.

-Finish your statement by circling back to the original problem summary.
+FInally, finish your statement by circling back to the original problem summary.
 This reminds the listener about what you wanted to talk about.
 It also makes sure that the story is closed and that it does not become the topic.
 The restatement focuses all on the problem at hand now, and not on the past.

-If you browse around this website, you will find a speaking technique called PREP – Point, Reason, Example, Point.
+If you browse this website, you will find a speaking technique called PREP – Point, Reason, Example, Point.
 Look it up – you will see that PREP and SEER are close relatives.
 PREP is a bit more formal, useful for speaking engagements like a toast, a formal response, or a Q&A session.
-SEER – Summarize, Expand, Example, Restate – is more useful in common work and family situations.
+However, SEER – Summarize, Expand, Example, Restate – is more useful in common work and family situations.

-Get Your Point Across, todays CommLink.
+Get Your Point Across, today’s CommLink.
 Look for more dynamic speaking principles and ideas at P H Tyson & Associates.